z0nyx/Akidzuki-CLI/README.md

 ## Export/Import

-Export and import functionality is available through the `ssh_cli.utils.export_import` module:
+Export and import functionality is available through the `akidzuki_cli.utils.export_import` module:

 - `export_to_json()` - Export connections to JSON format
 - `import_from_json()` - Import connections from JSON